cs310-team13/CLY_PlanMyDay/README.md

   - email: yeqilin@usc.edu, password: 111111

 3. Any specific problems you believe that we might face due to certain API restrictions (e.g. Firebase, Google Maps)
-   - If you are using USC guest wireless connection, there is a possibility that firebase will fail to authenticate for user registration or login.
+  - if you are using USC guest wireless connection, there is a possibility that firebase will fail to authenticate for user registration or login.
 Please switch networks when `login failed` issues are encountered.
 Trying switching to USC secure wireless or your hotspot if the application is accessed at USC.